Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Identification of NIR Triplet High-Velocity Components

 For the twelve spectra after $B$-band maximum we obtain good fits with a single velocity component (\chisqr\ in the range of 1.0--3.9) except for two spectra with particularly high S/N = 74 and 46 from $+$12.4 and $+$52.3 days, respectively.
 For those two spectra, we can obtain a slightly improved \chisqr\ by fitting two velocity components.
-However, the resulting LV \caii\ velocities are $<$ 6500~km~s$^{-1}$ in both epochs---far below expectations for \tas\ photospheric velocities---while the one-component fits result in velocities that closely trace the \siii\ PVF velocity evolution in all epochs (see Figure~\ref{fig:siexp}).
+However, the resulting \caii\ PVF velocities are $<$ 6500~km~s$^{-1}$ in both epochs---far below expectations for \tas\ photospheric velocities---while the one-component fits result in velocities that closely trace the \siii\ PVF velocity evolution in all epochs (see Figure~\ref{fig:siexp}).
 Thus, we adopt the one-component fit for all twelve spectra.
-The measured LV and HV \caii\ velocities are presented in Table~\ref{tab:sifit} and shown in Figure~\ref{fig:siexp} (bottom panel; pentagons and diamonds, respectively).
+The \caii\ PVF and HVF velocities measured using the fits are presented in Table~\ref{tab:sifit} and shown in Figure~\ref{fig:siexp} (bottom panel; pentagons and diamonds, respectively).